-5.14 Set the 'on-failure' container restart policy to 5 (Scored)
+5.14 Ensure 'on-failure' container restart policy is set to '5' (Scored)

-Using the '--restart' flag in 'docker run' command you can specify a restart policy for how a container should or should not be restarted on exit.
-You should choose the 'on-failure' restart policy and limit the restart attempts to 5.
+Using the --restart flag in docker run command you can specify a restart policy for how a container should or should not be restarted on exit.
+You should choose the on-failure restart policy and limit the restart attempts to 5.

 If you indefinitely keep trying to start the container, it could possibly lead to a denial of service on the host.
 It could be an easy way to do a distributed denial of service attack especially if you have many containers on the same host.
-Additionally, ignoring the exit status of the container and 'always' attempting to restart the container leads to non-investigation of the root cause behind containers getting terminated.
+Additionally, ignoring the exit status of the container and always attempting to restart the container leads to non-investigation of the root cause behind containers getting terminated.
 If a container gets terminated, you should investigate on the reason behind it instead of just attempting to restart it indefinitely.
-Thus, it is recommended to use 'on-failure' restart policy and limit it to maximum of 5 restart attempts.
+Thus, it is recommended to use on-failure restart policy and limit it to maximum of 5 restart attempts.

-''' docker ps --quiet | xargs docker inspect --format '{{ .Id }}: RestartPolicyName={{ .HostConfig.RestartPolicy.Name }} MaximumRetryCount={{ .HostConfig.RestartPolicy.MaximumRetryCount }}' '''
+''' docker ps --quiet --all | xargs docker inspect --format '{{ .Id }}: RestartPolicyName={{ .HostConfig.RestartPolicy.Name }} MaximumRetryCount={{ .HostConfig.RestartPolicy.MaximumRetryCount }}' '''

-- If the above command returns 'RestartPolicyName=always', then the system is not configured as desired and hence this recommendation is non-compliant. - If the above command returns 'RestartPolicyName=no' or just 'RestartPolicyName=', then the restart policies are not being used and the container would never be restarted of its own.
-This recommendation is then Not Applicable and can be assumed to be compliant. - If the above command returns 'RestartPolicyName=on-failure', then verify that the number of restart attempts is set to 5 or less by looking at 'MaximumRetryCount'.
+- If the above command returns RestartPolicyName=always, then the system is not configured as desired and hence this recommendation is non-compliant. - If the above command returns RestartPolicyName=no or just RestartPolicyName=, then the restart policies are not being used and the container would never be restarted of its own.
+This recommendation is then Not Applicable and can be assumed to be compliant. - If the above command returns RestartPolicyName=on-failure, then verify that the number of restart attempts is set to 5 or less by looking at MaximumRetryCount.

-If a container is desired to be restarted of its own, then start the container as below:
+If a container is desired to be restarted of its own, then, for example, you could start the container as below: